 De Historiske (a network of hotels and restaurants)

 Wake up with the birds in the top of a tree!
 Sleep in a comfortable bed surrounded by the deep calmness of the forest.
-Spend a night or two in one of the many cosy treetop cabins you can find all over Norway.
+Spend a night or two in one of the many cosy tree houses you can find all over Norway.